anon98296-icml/anon/Table_2.md

 Stability of the top-weighted questions across different random seeds for 5% and 10% test sets

-Stability of the top-weighted questions across different random seeds for 5% and 10% test sets

 |        |        5% Test Set         |                     |        10% Test Set        |                     |
 |--------|---------------------------|---------------------|----------------------------|---------------------|
 | Seed   | Overlap (%)               | Count               | Overlap (%)                | Count               |